gram-ai/capsule-networks/README.md

 ## Benchmarks

-Highest accuracy was 99.48% after 30 epochs.
+Highest accuracy was 99.7% on the 443rd epoch.
 The model may achieve a higher accuracy as shown by the trend of the test accuracy/loss graphs below.

 ![Training progress.](media/Benchmark.png)